simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 3. Disable the `proxyarp` option, save the configuration changes.
 4. Click "Save & Apply"

-Check the system logs for any error messages during this reconfiguration phase.
+Check the system logs using `logread` for any error messages during this reconfiguration phase.

-> We understand that per spec that proxyarp should be left on if at all possible.
-However, we did have a number of OpenWRT devices have issues with this.
+> **Note:** *We understand that per spec that proxyarp should be left on if at all possible.
+However, we did have a number of OpenWRT devices have issues with this.*

 #### Channel and Power Level Settings